matter-labs/zksync-web-era-docs/docs/dev/testnet/known-issues.md

 ## `wait()` gets stuck for L1->L2 transactions

 If the `wait()` takes much longer than expected, most likely the transaction has failed.

+## `unexpected end of JSON input` compilation error

+This is an error that is usually thrown when compiling a large smart contract codebase, but it may be thrown because of other issues as well.

+If you encounter such an error, please do the following:

+- Make sure that you do not have libraries that can not be inlined, i.e. libraries that have `public` or `external` methods.
+You can read more about this limitation [here](../zksync-v2/temp-limits.md#using-libraries-in-solidity).
+For instance, most of OpenZeppelin's libaries *can* be inlined, e.g. they only have `internal` methods.
+You may encounter this issue if you use custom libraries though.
+- Otherwise, report the issue to our team.
+We will do our best to help you.